smcck222/irws-search-engine/README.md

 ### Additional Parameters

-By default, the program will use our custom analyzer, the long list of stopwords and no synonym mapping for processing the corpus and a tweaked version of *BM25* for scoring results.
+By default, the program will use our custom analyzer, the long list of stopwords and no synonym mapping for processing the corpus and a tweaked version of *BM25* and multi-field query parsing for scoring results.

 Other options can be specified via the following parameters: